My skincare range is cruelty free, vegan and vegetarian and contains organic or wild harvested ingredients.

 What preservatives do you use in your skincare products and why?

 We use mainly Preservative 12 which is a combination of Phenoxyethanol and Ethylhexylglycerin.
-This is as close to a natural preservative as one can get without compromising the organic and vegan status of a product.
+This is as close to a natural preservative as one can get without compromising the vegan status of a product.
 Generally speaking we don't use preservatives in any products that don't contain hydrosols or water.
 Both ingredients attract bacteria once introduced to air no matter whether you store them cool and dark.
 In view of hygiene and general consumer safety we prefer to use Preservative 12 so that fungi and mould cannot develop.
 These can cause serious illnesses and death if not kept at bay.
 We do not use parabens or other ingredients that are deemed unsafe or dangerous and all our aromas are based on essential oils and organic plant extracts.

 We can produce skincare products that are completely free from any preservatives, however these will have to be used within 2 - 3 weeks of opening and they must be kept in the fridge for storage.
 You may also not use your fingers but a stainless steel spoon and sterilize this after each dip into your jar or bottle.
 Please ask for price and details if you are interested in these skincare items.
 We would be happy to advise you further.

 All oil based and non aqaueous products are free from preservatives.
 We use natural plant derived Vitamin E and vegetable glycerin derived from organic coconut to keep oxidisation at bay which can cause oils to go rancid.

 Are the ingredients in your skincare organic?
 What about fair trade?